This post may contain affiliate links. Please read my disclosure policy.

 - 1 garlic clove, finely chopped

 - 4 ounces soft goat cheese

-Toss the zucchini on a rimmed baking sheet with the olive oil, 3/4 teaspoon salt and the crushed chili.
+- Toss the zucchini or broccoli on a rimmed baking sheet with the olive oil, ½ teaspoon salt and red pepper.
 Roast 20 minutes, or until the zucchini is golden brown on the edges.

-Drain the pasta and transfer to a serving bowl.
-Add the chicken, cream mixture and zucchini and mix together.
-Scatter the basil over the pasta and serve hot.
+- Drain the pasta and transfer to a serving bowl.
+Add the chicken, cream mixture and roasted vegetables and mix together.
+Scatter the herbs over the pasta and serve hot.

 - Omit the chicken for a vegetarian dish.